Network coin supply approaches

 Disadvantages

 Rate of contraction complexity - If the rate of contraction was fixed it would be predictable but inflexible to changes in the economy, people would reliably know the price of the network coin will keep increasing.
-If the rate of contraction was managed then this adds a large amount of governance and implementation complexity to handle at a global scale.
+If the rate of contraction was managed and changes over time then this adds a large amount of governance or implementation complexity to handle this at a global scale.

 Summary